Hello10/cntxt/README.md

 var params = { user_id : 'derrrrp' };

 // .run pipelines array of callbacks and calls .done when
-// A) any callback calls one of [.fail, .error, .succeed]
+// A) any callback calls one of [.fail, .throw, .succeed]
 // B) last callback calls .next (equivalent to .succeed) Context.run([ params,